mojaloop/iac-modules/docs/profiles.md

 If private repositories across multiple GIT servers are used, the credentials URL for each one must be listed in the value, separated by space.

+The recommended settings for the PAT are:

+- For `GitHub`: use fine-grained token, providing access only to the profile repositories with read permissions for: `code`, `commit statuses`, and `metadata`.